axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/progress-bar/README.md

 ### value

 Sets the value (or progress) of the loader.
-The `value` can't get over 100
+The `value` can not get over 100

 ### max